 Step 5.
 Add the Shredded Chicken

-- Put the shredded chicken back into the pot, stir to combine.
+- Put the shredded chicken back into the pot, and stir to combine.

 - (Optional) Add the turmeric powder into the pot to bring a nice yellow color to the soup.